 The Preparing for the PAT course helps students prepare to sit the Physics Aptitude Test (PAT).
 The PAT is part of the admissions procedure at Oxford to study Physics, Physics and Philosophy, Engineering or Materials Science.
 More information about the PAT can be found on our admissions pages here.

-The course consists of a series of online webinars in June / July and September / October, with three summer assignments set over the holidays.
-Online support is also available from a group of current Oxford students: every participant will be part of a "mentor group" of ten, and will work with their mentor throughout the course.
+The course consists of a series of live, online webinars in June / July and September / October, with three summer assignments set over the holidays.
+The course is designed to help you self-study with a framework to support you.
+You can find recordings of the sessions and all the materials on the course materials page.

 About the course